cosmos/ibc/papers/2020-05/src/structure.md

 \vspace{3mm}

-### Data confidentiality & legibility
+### Data confidentiality and legibility

 &nbsp;

-The IBC protocol requires only that the minimum data necessary for correct operation of the IBC protocol be made available & legible (serialised in a standardised format) to relayer processes, and the state machine may elect to make that data available only to specific relayers.
+The IBC protocol requires only that the minimum data necessary for correct operation of the IBC protocol be made available and legible (serialised in a standardised format) to relayer processes, and the state machine may elect to make that data available only to specific relayers.
 This data consists of consensus state, client, connection, channel, and packet information, and any auxiliary state structure necessary to construct proofs of inclusion or exclusion of particular key/value pairs in state.
 All data which must be proved to another chain must also be legible; i.e., it must be serialised in a standardised format agreed upon by the two chains.

 \vspace{3mm}